StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 material throughout the semester will have a shorter final than students who attempt to cram everything in at the last minute.

-## Student Data

-Grade data will be provided to students via regular printed progress reports.
-Students may also opt-in to using the [Gradescope][gradescope] app to receive instant notficiation of quiz results via email and the web.

 ## Academic Honesty

 Academic Honesty is defined in
 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will immediately lose credit for all earned **✓** throughout the entire semester, will become Inactive in the course, and will have to take the remaining assessments by appointment in the instructor's office.
+cheating will immediately lose credit for all earned **✓** throughout the entire semester, will become permanently Inactive in the course, and will have to take the remaining assessments by appointment in the instructor's office.
 In addition, the incident will be reported to the university.